gustavostuff/ppux/README.md

 For edits, the data stores per-bank, per-tile pixel edits applied on top of the source ROM data, using a compact compressed format.

-The recommended workflow is to save once from the UI, use the generated Lua as the template, then tweak ROM-backed windows by hand.
+The recommended workflow is to save once from the UI, use the generated project (*.lua or *.ppux) as the template, then create windows, layouts, edits, etc, and keep the project growing as you wish (either for personal use, sharing or even for a new DB entry PR).

 Note:

 PPUX never overwrites the original ROM.
-ROM edits are written as `<rom>_edited.nes`.
+Pixel edits and other byte changes (like patches, palette color changes, etc) are written as `<rom>_edited.nes`.
 Project files are saved as `<rom>.lua` and `<rom>.ppux`.

 Best practice: keep the base ROM, edited ROM, and project files in the same folder.